larrywang0701/cs3219-ay2425s1-project-g36/frontend/README.md

 <Route path="/link/to/path/:something" component={ PageA } />
 ```

-You can use React Router's `useParams()` hook to .
+You can use React Router's `useParams()` hook to get the URL parameters.
+For example, `/link/to/path/1` causes the `something` parameter above to have the value `1`.
 If `PageA` component is implemented in a `PageA.tsx` file, you may implement it as follows:

 ```tsx
 import { useParams } from 'react-router-dom';